markbahnman/hubski-restify/README.md

 hubski-restify
 ==============

 hubski-restify is a RESTful API for [Hubski](www.hubski.com) loosedly based off of [Baltoli's API spec](github.com/Baltoli/hubski-api-spec).
-Node.js is used for dependancy management and simplified deployment.

 ## Usage

+To run the server you first need to have [Node.js](http://nodejs.org/) and the [Node Packaged Modules](https://npmjs.org/) installed.

-After cloning the repository you can install the dependancies with
+After cloning the repository you can install the dependancy modules with
 ```
-node install
+npm install
 ```
 Then you can run the API server with
 ```
 node server.js
 ```

-The repo comes with a Procfile which can be used to run the server on Heroku.
+Note: The repo comes with a Procfile which can be used to run the server on [Heroku](https://www.heroku.com/).
+Because it does not store any data it can be run as a free app.
+If you want to run it on heroku [deploy it using git](https://devcenter.heroku.com/articles/git) on a new or existing app using the [Heroku Toolbelt](https://toolbelt.herokuapp.com/).

 ## Endpoints